 The law provides for the following :

-1) It extends the amnesty for violation of the law against simulation of births under the Revised Penal Code to ten (10) years from 21 February 2019;
+1) It extends the amnesty for violation of the law against simulation of births under the Revised Penal Code to ten (10) years from the effectivity of the law ( the law was signed into law on 21 February 2019 and uploaded online in the Official Gazette on 14 March 2019);

 2) Allows the parents in the simulated birth certificate to adopt the subject child as long as the child has been treated as their own child and the adoption will be for the best interests of the child;